testspace-com/demo/README.md

 - `Grouping Similar Failure Types`
 - and more

-For general information on Testspace, refer to the [help documentation](https://help.testspace.com).
+For general information on Testspace publishing, refer to the [help documentation](https://help.testspace.com/publish/overview).

 ### Scripts